 Summary

 - Reporting starts 15 months earlier.
-From 11 September 2026 manufacturers must report severe incidents and actively exploited vulnerabilities to ENISA and their CSIRT (Article 14).
+From 11 September 2026 manufacturers must report severe incidents and actively exploited vulnerabilities to ENISA and their CSIRT.

 - Compliance produces four artefacts.
-An SBOM, an EU Declaration of Conformity, an Annex VII technical file, and a documented vulnerability handling process.
+An SBOM, an EU Declaration of Conformity, a technical file, and a documented vulnerability handling process.
 That set is what "CRA-ready" looks like.

 - It is not GDPR and not NIS2.
 The CRA regulates the cybersecurity of the product itself, not personal data and not the operational security of essential entities.

 - Your obligations depend on your role and product class.
 Manufacturer, importer, distributor, or open-source steward; default, important Class I or II, or critical.
-The next page sorts that.
+The Who must comply page works this out step by step.

 The four numbers that define the CRA: when it applies, when reporting starts, the maximum fine, and the minimum support period for security updates.